Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Segmentation Using Two Total Variation Regularizers

 In contrast to \eqref{eq:atv:total-variation}, the total variation term now considers the geodesic distances of neighboring Riemannian centers of mass,

-\begin{example}[Comparison of the regularizers] To emphasize the difference of the newly proposed model \eqref{eq:ltv:model-problem} compared to \eqref{eq:atv:model-problem}, we compare the values of $\assignmentTV[\assign]$ and $\labelTV[\mphi]$ for two different assignments~$\assign$ and $\widetilde{\assign}$.
+\begin{example}[Comparison of the regularizers] To emphasize the difference of the alternative model \eqref{eq:ltv:model-problem} compared to \eqref{eq:atv:model-problem}, we compare the values of $\assignmentTV[\assign]$ and $\labelTV[\mphi]$ for two different assignments~$\assign$ and $\widetilde{\assign}$.
 The situation is illustrated in \cref{figure:comparison-of-the-regularizers}.
 Normalizing the edges where jumps occur to length~one, we evaluate

 This clarifies that the assignment of an intermediate label between two assigned labels incurs an additional penalty in the assingment space total variation model \eqref{eq:atv:model-problem} but not in the \eqref{eq:ltv:model-problem} model.
 This hints at the fact later confirmed by our numerical experiments that the \eqref{eq:atv:model-problem} model tends to \enquote{skip} labels to reduce the regularization penalty. \end{example}